ARArun/foraging/README.md

-roam | searches for obstacles <br> once found goes to choose | chooses the closest obstacle <br> orientation of robot is set toward the choosen obstacle <br> state is changed to approach approach | we go near the chosen obstacle <br> and change state to grab grab | grab the obstacle<br> change to nearest_border_orient state nearest_border_orient | according to pos we decide which side to go<br>chan ge state to home home | we try to go to black area<br> once there drop there drop the obstacle<br>change state to roam back again
+roam | searches for obstacles <br> once found goes to choose | chooses the closest obstacle <br> orientation of robot is set toward the choosen obstacle <br> state is changed to approach approach | we go near the chosen obstacle <br> and change state to grab grab | grab the obstacle<br> change to nearest_border_orient state nearest_border_orient | according to pos we decide which side to go<br>change state to home home | we try to go to black area<br> once there drop there drop the obstacle<br>change state to roam back again